blqthien/My-Documents/es6-cheatsheet.md

 }
 ```

-> A notable example of Symbol use for interoperability is `Symbol.iterable` which exists on all iterable and iterator
+> A notable example of Symbol use for interoperability is `Symbol.iterator` which exists on all iterable
 types in ES6: Arrays, strings, generators, etc. When called as a method it returns an object with an Iterator
 interface.

 <sup>[(back to table of contents)](#table-of-contents)</sup>